jon-c-miller/batch-file-renamer/README.md

         <br><br>
         Thus the project evolved around use of a simplified synchronous pipeline, which takes incoming requests as a request id enum along with generic data, wraps them in a Request class instance, adds that instance to a list, then passes the id and data back to a handler class one at a time.
         <br><br>
-        Early on, it was decided that all print statements would be kept in a single database collection and accessed via keyword enum.
-This helped to keep program elements organized and easier to read without having lots of console statements crowding the logic flow.
+        Early on, a key design decision was to have all print statements kept in a single database collection and accessible via keyword enum.
+This added abstraction helped to keep program elements organized and easier to read without having lots of console statements crowding the logic flow.
         <br><br>
-        A rudimentary state machine to assist in basic flow control was later added, which allowed the main program loop to be greatly simplified, with high level repeating logic placed in a more intuitive way.
+        A rudimentary state machine to assist in basic flow control was later added, but later review of the project's practical needs revealed that a state machine wasn't really necessary, considering that there were only two basic states: waiting on user input and the near instantanous processing of final execution.
+The state machine structure was therefore removed and replaced with a boolean to work with the process method, allowing console input/parsing when true.
         <br><br>
+        At a certain point, the main program loop was greatly simplified by moving all lower level logic into either the request processing class or the request handler class, resulting in a while loop that called a Process() method in each class as long as a Continue boolean was true in the handler class.
+This allowed the program's higher level nature to be easily observed and understood, and all but eliminated yet another potential place for unintended runtime errors.
+        <br><br>
+        In general, it could be said that the infrastructure developed alongside this project was at times overkill considering the simple nature of its tasks, but there was never a point where the architecture itself became an obstacle that could not quickly be overcome by simplifying, using a different approach, or remolding it to the immediate needs of the system.
+        <br><br>
-        In general, the infrastructure used may be a bit overkill considering the simple nature of its tasks.
-But it offered fresh challenges, as well as a chance to experiment with interesting architecture that will surely pave the way for improved development in future projects.
+        Overall, the design path of this project offered fresh, exciting, and interesting challenges, as well as a chance to build a system from the ground up while experimenting with various architecture outside of the framework of a game engine.
     </ul><br>
 </details>